The purpose of using ANPR in surrey is to deny criminals the use of our roads.

-How many drone operators do Surrey and Sussex Police have?
+How many drone pilots do we have?

 What cameras do they carry?

-What do we use drones for?
+What are we using them for?

 We are using drones to:

-assist with searches for missing people
+Search for missing people and suspects.

-assist with event planning and management
+Support event planning and management

 Using drones will help us:

-use our resources more effectively by having the right resources in the right place at the right time to resolve incidents quickly
+Use our resources more effectively by having the right resources in the right place at the right time to resolve incidents quickly.

-enhance joint working with other Emergency Services
+Enhance joint working with other Emergency Services.

-What about privacy and Data Protection?
+What about Privacy and Data Protection?